vikalp1817243/securityProjects/README.md

-# Offensive Cybersecurity Internship Portfolio
+# Offensive Cybersecurity Python Commandline Projects

 This repository contains a suite of security tools developed during my internship in Offensive Cybersecurity.
 The tools focus on the **Reconnaissance**, **Enumeration**, and **Cryptography** phases of the ethical hacking lifecycle.